RosettaCommons/documentation/application_documentation/Application-Documentation.md

 ### Surface pockets
 - [[Pocket measure|pocket-measure]] - Measure the "deep volume" of a surface pocket.

+### Buried unsatisfied polar atoms
+- [[shobuns|shobuns]] - Identifies atoms that are "buried unsatisfied" for the SHO model of polar solvation

 ##Utilities <a name="Utilities" />

 These applications serve mainly to support other Rosetta applications, or to assist in setting up or analyzing Rosetta runs.